jasonwei20/jasonwei20.github.io/_pages/writing_tips.md

 - Use verbs instead of gerunds when possible (the inclusion of -> including).
 - Feel free to be creative, even in academic writing (my own opinion).
 - Use *compute* instead of *calculate*.
+- New information should come later in the sentence (or table).

 General paper tips
 - Take elements from top conference papers that you like and try to incorporate them into your own paper, if applicable.